top of page

 Commercial milk replacers are the preferred source of nutrition as they have been tested for the specific purpose of raising neonatal kittens [2,4,8].
 These formulas from reputable manufacturers are now easily available in Singapore pet shops.

-The most important aspect of nursing a very young kittens is not to change the brands abruptly as this may cause severe issues in the kitten's digestive system.
+The most important aspect of nursing a very young kitten is not to change the brands abruptly as this may cause severe issues in the kitten's digestive system.

 The bottle or packaging of these kitten formulas should have clear mixing and feeding instruction to guide you.